Managing Project Managers Within and Outside the PMO

 “I am interested in hearing the consensus on whether Project Managers should sit under the PMO umbrella or the business unit/stakerholder for which they are project accountable.”

 • There are different kinds of PMOs.
-The PMO can be a governing, coaching, or simply admistrative.
+The PMO can be governing, coaching, or simply administrative.
 You would only consider having PMs assigned to a governing PMO.
 The business model also comes into play.
-Are your projects under a cost center or a profit center.
-Is Project work key to generating Revenue like in a services or consulting business model, or are your projects internal?
+Are your projects under a cost center or a profit center?
+Is Project work key to generating Revenue like in a service or consulting business model, or are your projects internal?

 • It depends on the maturity of the PMO.
 In a mature PMO that shares operational and financial targets with the business units and stakeholders, it is beneficial to maintain CPMs under the PMO umbrella.
-This will ensure focus on their PM competences development and alignment on PM processes and project governance accross the projects of the entire organization.
-At the same time PMO has visibility of the full portfolio and therefore can maintain accountability for the full portfolio management.
+This will ensure focus on their PM competencies development and alignment on PM processes and project governance across the projects of the entire organization.
+At the same time, PMOs have visibility of the full portfolio and, therefore, can maintain accountability for the full portfolio management.

-[If] PMs do not sit in the PMO, the PMO acts only as an excellence centre ... with limited power to influence that the project management procedures and PM competence development plans are followed.
+[If ] PMs do not sit in the PMO, the PMO acts only as an excellence center...with limited power to influence that the project management procedures and PM competence development plans are followed.

-• My organization chose to have the the best of both worlds - a blend of PMs who report to the PMO and PMs who report to their functional areas.
+• My organization chose to have the best of both worlds—a blend of PMs who report to the PMO and PMs who report to their functional areas.
 This allows us to have some level of subject matter expertise in the functional areas but also have cross-functional project management capabilities coming from the PMO.
 The key to our hybrid model is that all project management is governed by the PMO.

 Wow!
 This is just the kind of discussion we were hoping for when we created the groups in LinkedIn!
 Let me just weigh in with my own thoughts on the proper “care and feeding” of project managers: